MotherTeresaHS/ICS3U-2019-Group19/docs/ide/index.rst

 	#!/usr/bin/env python3

-	# Created by : Mr. Coxall
+	# Created by : Jay Lee
 	# Created on : January 2020
 	# This program prints out Hello, World! onto the PyBadge